I got 100 teenagers to watch Adolescence with me – what they said might surprise you

 Watching Adolescence as an adult is a jarring experience because it pulls back the curtain on a world that every teenager with a phone is potentially exposed to.
 But watching it with teenagers and young adults made me realise that, while the problem is prevalent among young people, the solutions might lie with them too.

-One of the aspects of the show that has been overlooked is that Ashley Walters’ character’s son, Tommy (played brilliantly by Lewis Pemberton), is a good lad.
+One of the aspects of the show that has been overlooked is that Ashley Walters’ character’s son, Adam (played brilliantly by Amari Bacchus), is a good lad.
 He’s quietly thoughtful, tidies up after others, and is clearly trying to get on in a difficult school where he is openly bullied and taunted – something that happens in plain sight but is ignored.
-It is Tommy who opens his dad’s eyes to the toxic world his classmates are lost in.
-We must remember that there are many boys like Tommy, and we should be talking to them more to understand what is going right for them – just as I did last night.
+It is Adam who opens his dad’s eyes to the toxic world his classmates are lost in.
+We must remember that there are many boys like Adam and we should be talking to them more to understand what is going right for them – just as I did last night.

 Sixteen-year-old Elijah tells me: “Some of my mates have totally fallen for Andrew Tate, but lots haven’t.
 I think it’s more of a Year 8 and 9 thing.
 He’s so obviously out for himself, and I’ve also got loads of girl mates.